shipyardapp/Shipyard-Documentation/docs/blueprint-library/databricks/databricks-authorization.md

 ---

 # Databricks Authorization
 To get started with any Databricks Blueprints, you will need to create an Access Token and know your Instance URL.
-These pieces of information form a secure way for Shipyard to access Databricks and will be required for **every** Databricks Blueprint.
+These pieces of information form a secure way for Platform to access Databricks and will be required for **every** Databricks Blueprint.

 ## Create a Databricks Access Token